MyroslavVoskoboinyk/taxi-service/README.md

 ## Features

-- Registration like a new drivers
+- Registration like a new driver
-- Authentication and authorization like a driver
-- Driver logout
+- Driver log in/out
 - Create, update and remove a driver
 - Create, update and remove a manufacture
 - Create, update and remove a car